 These dogs have a life expectancy of 13 to 15 years.
-Generally, these dogs are healthy but like all other breeds, they could have multiple health concerns.
+Australian cattle dogs are one of the healthiest dog breeds, but still they could have multiple health concerns.
 To minimize the chances of getting a faulty puppy, find a reputed and ethical breeder to get your puppy.

 The breeder must be able to provide health clearance certificates from the Orthopedic Foundation for Animals, Auburn University, and from Canine Eye Registry.

 Below are some common health concerns of the Australian Cattle Dog.

 Progressive Retinal Atrophy (PRA) - a family of eye diseases that damages the retina of the dog’s eyes.
 Early, the dog becomes night-blind and as the disease increases, the dog becomes completely blind.

 Hip Dysplasia - it is an inherited disease that affects and hinders the movements of the dog.
 In it, the thighbone does not fit properly in the hip joint and this causes discomfort, inflammation, and pain.
 Some dogs may show some signs while others could have the condition without any outward signs.